 A welcome event to kick off the week is a long-standing tradition for the tournament and has been continued by the MBA since taking over responsibility for the tournament in 2009.
 The evening is one filled with renewing old friendships, food and fun.

-The Pavilion at Seminole Casino Coconut Creek
+The 2020 Welcome Banquet will be held at the Seminole Casino Coconut Creek.

 This will be the 3rd year the Welcome Banquet will be held at the Seminole Casino located a short distance from Coral Springs.
 Good food, a cash bar of beer and wine and our program including our keynote speaker and the presentation of the 2020 MBA Sportsman of the Year award.
 It is fun-filled night meeting and seeing old friends along with some entertainment.

 The Seminole Casino Coconut Creek is located at 5550 NW 40th Street Coconut Creek, FL 33073

 Ronnie Nunn will be the Keynote Speaker for the 2020 MBA Welcome Banquet.

 Retired NBA Director of Officials

 Ronnie Nunn (born in Brooklyn, New York) is a former professional basketball referee in the National Basketball Association (NBA) for nineteen seasons and served for five years as the league’s Director of Officials.
 During his administrative tenure, he was host of Making the Call With Ronnie Nunn on NBA TV.
 He officiated 1,134 regular season, 73 playoffs, four NBA Finals games (1998 – 2002), and the 1996 NBA All-Star Game.